October 26th, 2013 • 10:23 am

 One other point that was made by some is that Pages is not a pro-level piece of software.
 So why do “prosumers” or professional users rely on it for their work?
 Anyone who’s been reading my Betalogue site for a while knows very well why that is.
 There is no real alternative (although I promise that I will try and explore other products like Nisus Writer more seriously).
 Microsoft Word is a piece of crap, and there is no hope of it ever improving and becoming a proper piece of OS X software.
 It’s slow, it’s flawed, it’s buggy, it’s unreliable, and Microsoft does not care about the needs of prosumers much more than Apple does.
 They only care about the needs of special interest groups with lots of purchasing power, which include IT departments and other technology “experts” who know very little about issues regarding usability, user-friendliness, and so on.

 I know very well that it is not quite normal that I have ended up relying on Pages so much in my work.
-But that’s the way it is, but that’s the way the desktop publishing industry is.
+But that’s the way it is, because that’s the way the desktop publishing industry is.
 The so-called “industry standard” (Word) is junk, and there is no real competition that leads to better products for end users.
 Pages ’09 was a bit of a miracle, in that it was a well-designed (albeit far from perfect) piece of OS X software with quite a bit of power “under the hood”, if you were willing to spend a bit of time to scratch the surface — hence the attractiveness of the software for more advanced users like myself.
 My Betalogue site contains numerous examples of things that can be done with Pages ’09 (sometimes with the help of AppleScript and Keyboard Maestro) and that make it a quite legitimate alternative to Microsoft Word.
 (Even with all my customizations and enhancements, I still have to use Word on a regular basis, of course.
 But I would say that for about 80% of my work I am able to get away with using Pages ’09 instead, and just export my documents in Word format at the end.
 My Word-using clients do not really know the difference.)

 The reason we are in the situation we are in today is that the desktop publishing industry is not a healthy one at all, and has not been one for decades.
 Microsoft Word was already driving me mad 20 years ago.
 Since 2006, I have actually been able to improve my productivity and be much more happy in my daily working life thanks to the availability of Pages (and, to a lesser extent, of Numbers as an alternative to Excel).
 This is extensively documented on this blog, for anyone who would bother to actually research the issue.
 The reality is that there has never really been two classes of desktop publishing software, one for “consumers” and another one for “professionals”, so you cannot really blame people like me for trying to build a working environment around a product like Pages, whether it can really be considered “iSoftware” or not.
 It’s a bit like blaming professionals for using an iMac for their work instead of a Mac Pro.